aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 ## License

-The gMaestro AddOn is licensed under the Apache 2.0 license.
+The gMaestro add-on is licensed under the Apache 2.0 license.